 Portico is principally a dark archive providing assurance of preservation and, not being a primary method of access to content, may not meet the same accessibility standards as a platform focused on content delivery such as JSTOR.

 While we have not yet implemented accessibility measures sufficient to assure WCAG compliance, we are in the process of planning a full audit for the Portico website using WCAG 2.1 AA standards.
-Once this is complete, we will be able to produce an accurate VPAT for the platform by the end of 2021.

 Some of the issues with the platform we are targeting for correction:

 - Multiple color contrast issues across the site for both text and hover (e.g. instances of grey text on grey background that is less than 4.5:1 contrast ratio)